kolai5006/Avionics-Mock-Sat-v1/README.md

 also dont mind the name from ss_mock_v2 das what adam named it in cube ide

 # todo list (in order of easiest to hardest)
-- test temp sensor on board (have to double check if its connected to bus or not)
+- test temp sensor on board (have to double check if its connected to bus or not) - adrian
 - test bn0055 (drivers already written)
 - i2c mux TCA9548A driver [gotta double check da pinouts]
 - W25Q128 [flash mem]